 Every year Charlie and I escape Chicago’s hustle and bustle for a wine tasting R&R weekend.
 This year we headed to the ever-beautiful Sonoma County, California for our getaway.
 We spent three glorious days sipping and savoring the very best that Sonoma County had to offer.
 Our weekend was filled with lush wine, delectable cuisine and picturesque landscapes.
 Upon reflection, it was a perfect weekend getaway.

 We began our weekend with a tasting at the private estate of Robert Hunter.
 Robert Hunter Winery makes four lovely wines (Brut de Noirs (Bubbles), Chardonnay , Pinot Noir, Cabernet Sauvignon) all sourced on the estate vineyard.
 What is special about this vineyard is not only the wine, but the exotic botanical garden.
 The stunning garden has a selection of fine plants, many of them rare that we enjoyed while sipping a glass of bubbly and admiring the superlative views.
 It was the perfect first winery to visit set the tone for our great Sonoma wine weekend.
-Today, we have better tools for opening bottles.
+They explained why storing wine in sunlight is a big mistake and how we have better tools for opening bottles.
 The most ubiquitous model in circulation now is the waiter’s friend, or wine key, which affixes the metal worm to a curved handle in such a way that it can be folded out to a 90-degree angle, à la Swiss Army knife. amazon wine opener inspires confidence and offers the satisfying, solid heft of a fine tool and feels good in the hand, like a well-balanced kitchen knife.

 With more than 400 wineries, it would not be hard to fill each moment in Sonoma swishing and swigging wine in the many tasting rooms.
-Don’t get me wrong, we did our fair share of sampling, but we also took a few breaks from the grape
+Don’t get me wrong, we did our fair share of sampling, but we also took a few breaks from the grape.
+If you want to buff up your sommelier cred, this Wine 101 article is a must read!

 Our first detour was to drink some hops and barley.
 We (of course) headed to Russian River Brewery in Santa Rosa.
 A craft brewery whose made a lasting impact on the industry with their Pliny the Elder, Pliny the Younger and Sour beers, I couldn’t resist washing down some of their spicy pizza bites with a fresh Pliny the Elder.